-The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
-For guidance on how to interpret the outlook, a wider range of information, and a full

-This outlook is based entirely on historical sequences and therefore does not contain any knowledge of the state of the atmosphere and ocean.
-It is hence possible that some of the historical sequences used might be inconsistent with current largescale atmospheric conditions and would therefore be unlikely to occur in the next few months.
-December 2023

-Met Office

-Outlook based on modelled flow using historical weather analogues

-Issued on 06.12.2023 using data to the end of November

-River flows in December and December-January-February are likely to be normal to above normal in the southern and eastern parts of the UK, and within the normal range elsewhere.
-Above normal to high flows are anticipated in several catchments in south-eastern England in December.

-The historical weather analogues method uses Met Office predictions of average weather 1 and 3 months ahead to provide inputs to a hydrological model.
+Met Office Period: August 2024 - October 2024 The outlook for August indicates that flows are likely to be normal to below normal across the majority of western parts of the UK.
+In groundwater dominated catchments of southern England flows are likely to be above normal to high.
+Throughout the rest of the UK, flows are likely to be within the normal range.
+The July-September outlook indicates a slight shift towards more normal to below normal flows across the UK.
+Flows for some catchments in the south of England are likely to remain above normal.
+1-month river flow outlook starting Aug 2024 3-month river flow outlook starting Aug 2024 Outlook category Outlook category magn. (colour) magn. (colour) range range High High <0.13 <0.13 Above Normal 0.13-0.28 Above Normal 0, 13-0, 28 Normal 0.28-0.72 Normal 0.28-0.72 Below normal 0.72-0.87 Below normal 0.72-0.87 Low >0.88 Low >0.88 Expected probability Expected probability ┏┛┠┓ ┛┓┓ Aquifer Aquifer 1. ensemble of hydrological forecasts.
+Met Office 1-month likelihood of precipitation impact Met Office 3-month likelihood of precipitation impact 30% 55% 15% 30% 55% 15% hance the month will be ce the month will b chance the season will be chance the season will be nce the season will be NEAR NEAR DRY DRY WET WE AVERAGE AVERAGE 1.5× 0.9× 0.8× 1.5× 0.9× 0.8× © Crown copyright, Met Office © Crown copyright, Met Office Issued on 05.08.2024 using data to the end of July 2024 The historical weather analogues method uses Met Office predictions of average weather 1 and 3 months ahead to provide inputs to a hydrological model.
 Like the ESP method, observed rainfall and temperature data from past years are used to drive the predictions, however, the analogue method constrains the selection of past rainfall using the weather conditions in the meteorological forecasts (which are summarised for this forecast in the Met Office likelihood of impacts blocks underneath the maps).
 For each member of the Met Office forecast ensemble, the 10 analogues that best match the predicted average weather pattern (surface pressure map) over the forecast period are selected.
 Precipitation and temperature sequences constructed from the selected analogue scenarios are corrected to account for historic trends and used as inputs to hydrological models.
-Here, the GR6J model is run using these inputs, creating an ensemble of hydrological forecasts.

-The outputs shown in the maps are the likelihoods of different outcomes for the average river flow over the one-month and three-month forecast periods at each location.
+Here, the GR6J model is run using these inputs, creating an The outputs shown in the maps are the likelihoods of different outcomes for the average river flow over the one-month and three-month forecast periods at each location.
 The outlooks maps show the distribution for 64 catchments across the United Kingdom.
 Each bar plot represents the likelihood of the simulated river flow compared to the historical river flow, for the same n-month period.
 The probabilities fall within five categories, classified as: low, below normal, normal, above normal and high.
 The expected climatological probability of ensemble members in each of these categories is shown under the legend.
+Outlook based on modelled flow using historical weather analogues